Pimento cheese: Origins and history

-The dish has its origins in the Northern United States in the early 20th century as a homemade snack spread created by mixing chopped pimiento peppers with soft cheese such as Neufchatel or cream cheese.
+The dish has its origins in the Northern United States in the early 20th century as a homemade snack spread.
 A 1908 Good Housekeeping recipe called for soft cream cheese and minced pimentos.
-In 1909, Eva Green Fuller's Up-to-Date Sandwich Book included a recipe calling for pimentos and Neufchatel.
+In 1909, Eva Green Fuller's Up-to-Date Sandwich Book included a recipe calling for pimentos and Neufchâtel.
 By 1910 commercial versions had appeared, and ads appeared in parts of the North.
 According to food writer Robert F. Moss, writing in Serious Eats, through the period until World War II, the spread "was mentioned in hundreds of newspaper stories and advertisements, but none of them describe it as being in any way a Southern thing".

 Original recipes called for canned Spanish pimentos, which were expensive; Southern farmers began growing pimentos to supply a less-expensive product.
 Southern cooks adapted the recipe using hoop cheese and mayonnaise.
-After World War II, the popularity of the dish decreased in most of the US but kept its popularity in the South; it was not well-known outside that region.
+After World War II, the prevalence of the dish decreased in most of the U.S. but kept its popularity in the South, becoming relatively unknown outside that region.
 By the early 2000s, according to Moss, "an increasing number of Southern writers and chefs started celebrating the humble spread they remembered being made by their mothers, grandmothers, and aunts, and they started publishing recipes for it and even putting in on restaurant menus".

 Ingredients and preparation

-The basic pimento cheese recipe has few ingredients, typically grated cheddar cheese, mayonnaise, and chopped pimentos (also known as pimientos), mixed into a chunky paste.
+The basic pimento cheese recipe typically contains grated cheddar cheese, mayonnaise, and chopped pimentos (also known as pimientos), mixed into a chunky paste.

 Regional ingredients include horseradish, cream cheese, salt and pepper, Louisiana-style hot sauce, Worcestershire sauce, cayenne pepper, paprika, jalapeños, onions, garlic, and dill pickles.
 Family recipes often vary the ingredients.

 Serving

-Pimento cheese can be served as a spread on crackers or celery, scooped onto corn chips or tortilla chips, mixed in with mashed yolks for deviled eggs, added to grits, used as a topping for hamburgers or hotdogs.
+Pimento cheese can be served as a spread on crackers or celery, scooped onto corn chips or tortilla chips, mixed in with mashed yolks for deviled eggs, added to grits, and used as a topping for hamburgers or hotdogs.

 The spread is often served as a sandwich filling, sometimes as a cocktail finger sandwich (with crusts trimmed, garnished with watercress, and cut into triangles) or rolled up and cut into pinwheels.